waveform80/pisense/docs/monitor.rst

     :pyobject: switcher

-However, we have a problem: the joystick only yields events when something happens so if we use this as-is our display will only update when the joystick emits an event (because :func:`zip` will only yield a tuple of values when *all* iterators it covers have yielded a value).
+However, we have a problem: the joystick only yields events when something happens so if we use this, our display will only update when the joystick emits an event (because :func:`zip` will only yield a tuple of values when *all* iterators it covers have each yielded a value).

 Thankfully, there's a simple solution: the :attr:`SenseStick.stream` attribute.
-When this is set to ``True`` the joystick will immediately yield a value whenever it's requested.
+When this is set to ``True`` the joystick will immediately yield a value whenever one is requested.
 If no event has occurred it will simply yield ``None``.
 So all our script needs to do is remember to set :attr:`SenseStick.stream` to ``True`` at the start and everything will work happily.
 Just to make the exit a bit prettier we'll fade the screen to black